Understanding the Impact of CRPS Life Expectancy

 The study discusses the successful treatment of lower limb CRPS using hyperbaric oxygen therapy.
 A 41-year-old man with CRPS type 2 after left ankle fracture had ongoing pain, swelling, sensitivity to touch.
 He was also unable to move freely despite multiple treatments.

-After 15 treatments of HBOT in three weeks, the patient said they had less pain, swelling, and sensitivity to touch.
-The patients range of motion also improved.
+After 15 treatments of HBOT in three weeks, the patient reported less pain, swelling, and sensitivity to touch.
+His range of motion also improved.
 His pain intensity decreased from 7/10 to 3.32/10, enabling him to return to work and resume activities like jogging.
 Additionally, his mood improved, with reduced anxiety and depression scores.

 Follow-up assessments at one month and six months post-HBOT showed sustained benefits.
 HBOT might serve as a successful therapy for persistent CRPS, possibly providing relief where other treatments are unsuccessful.